 Tuberous sclerosis (TS) is a dominantly inherited genetic disorder in which tumors (usually hamartomas) develop in multiple organs.

-In families with several affected members, up to 4 separate gene sites have been identified.
+TS occurs in 1 of 6000 children; 85% of cases involve mutations in the TSC1 gene (9q34) or the TSC2 gene (16p13.3).
 If either parent has the disorder, children have a 50% risk of having it.
-However, new mutations account for most new cases.
+However, new mutations account for two thirds of new cases.

 Symptoms and Signs

 Manifestations vary greatly in severity.
 Skin lesions are typically present.
 Fetal ultrasonography may detect cardiac myomas, or infants may present with a type of seizure called infantile spasms (see Infantile Spasms).
 Affected children may also have other types of seizures, intellectual disability, autism, learning disorders, or behavioral problems.
 Retinal patches are common and may be visible with funduscopy.
 Pitting of enamel in permanent teeth is common.

 TS may be suspected when fetal ultrasonography detects cardiac myomas or when infantile spasms occur.
 Physical examination is done to check for typical skin lesions.
 Cardiac or cranial manifestations may be visible on routine prenatal ultrasonography.
 MRI or ultrasonography of the affected organs is necessary for confirmation.